 However, another common scenario is for home defects to be dealt with separately.
 So, let's say the seller agreed to credit you $5,000 for repairs to the property.
 The credit will be handled at the closing, while the agents will still each receive their respective percentages of the agreed-upon sales price.
 The real estate agent's commission is based off of the final selling price, regardless of credits, taxes, inspection costs, and so on.

-Even though the commission amount for the buyer’s agent is determined by the seller, as a buyer you may still have some flexibility in the amount your agent gets paid.
-For instance, if you strongly feel that your agent has not represented your interests or you find out that the agent has made a major mistake, you are free to ask that your agent credit some of his or her commission to your costs at closing.
+Even though the commission amount for the buyer's agent is determined by the seller, as a buyer you might still have some flexibility in the amount your agent gets paid.
+For instance, if you strongly feel that your agent has not represented your interests or you find out that the agent has made a major mistake, you are free to ask that your agent credit some of the commission to your costs at closing.
 This is not a common occurrence, but can and does happen as a method of remedying certain issues.
 Keep in mind that an agent is under no obligation to cut his commission at closing, but it is something that you can discuss if you feel you have a strong reason for the agent to credit you.
 If you and your agent agree upon any such reduction, it must be cleared with your lender prior to closing.